marat0n/yerevan.rs/README.md

 # Docs

-1. Firstly define the struct which is implementing all the neccessary functions for <span>yerevan.rs</span>\'s computation expressions.
+1. Firstly define the struct which is implementing all the neccessary functions for yerevan.rs's computation expressions.
 Like this:
 ```rust
 struct SimpleBinder {}